hostuser/freckles.old/README.rst

  - a *dotfile repository* -> to have something to work on
  - *curl* (or *wget*) -> for bootstrapping (well, technically it also needs *bash*)

-At the moment (and that might change in the future), the easiest way to install *freckles* is to bootstrap it (`more details <XXX>`_) using curl and bash.
+At the moment (and that might change in the future), the easiest way to install *freckles* is to bootstrap it (more details: :ref:`Bootstrap`) using curl and bash.
 The bootstrap process can also already execute the first *freckles* run, which makes it possible to setup a machine with one line in your shell:

 .. code-block:: console